How to Integrate Emerging Technology into Direct Mail Campaigns

-These are hardly the types of personalized and relevant messaging strategyiA company's messaging strategy is simply how it positions itself in the market and establishes brand awareness.
-This message should always be consistently communicated across all channels including web copy, advertising messaging, and in-store signage.
-An effective messaging strategy communicates a brand's voice and purpose in a succinct and clear manner.
-For example, when...
-Read More touchpoints that will help deliver the types of connected experiences across the customer journey that banks and credit unions need.
+These are hardly the types of personalized and relevant messaging strategy touchpoints that will help deliver the types of connected experiences across the customer journey that banks and credit unions need.

 Financial institutions must proactively alert their customers and members about new products and services, but also make sure not to inundate them with irrelevant marketing messaging that doesn’t tie to personal needs.

-The report found that the single greatest challenge facing financial institutions in creating successful member/customer experience is efficiently utilizing data.
+The report found that the single greatest challenge facing financial institutions in creating successful member and customer experiences is efficiently utilizing data.
 Most suffer from limited data access, manual segmentation efforts, and an inability to drive home personalization efforts.

-This is a major roadblock to data that would illustrate the type of personalization needed to, say, foster account acquisitioniCustomer acquisition is the act of creating a new customer for a business through a trackable method such as advertising, marketing or sales.
-Customer acquisition transcends marketing and indicates an action was taken such as a purchase.
-For example, marketing might get a potential customer to click on a digital ad which creates recognition, but acquisition is the sale whi...
-Read More, demonstrate proper onboarding practices, create an assortment of offers aligned to account holders for cross-sell opportunities, or the ability to respond quickly to changing account holder attitudes to deliver proactive messaging before they defect.
+This is a major roadblock to data that would illustrate the type of personalization needed to, say, foster account acquisition, demonstrate proper onboarding practices, create an assortment of offers aligned to account holders for cross-sell opportunities, or the ability to respond quickly to changing account holder attitudes to deliver proactive messaging before they defect.

-Twenty-three percent of respondents had limited access to data but still work to provide relevant communications, 34 percent actually manually leverage data for attempts at segmented messaging, while only 15 percent said they leverage connected data to send highly personalized communications.
+23%of respondents had limited access to data but still work to provide relevant communications, 34% actually manually leverage data for attempts at segmented messaging, while only 15% said they leverage connected data to send highly personalized communications.